deficollective/defiscan/src/content/protocols/spark.md

 Spark has a critical dependency on the Sky Protocol, a [Stage 0 protocol](./sky.md).
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the _Sky Governance_.

 Finally, Chronicle price feeds are used in _SparkLend_ with no fallbacks for all asset prices.
 A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within _SparkLend_ until manually reset by the governance.
-The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
-The validator set of an oracle can be changed with a delay of 7 days.
-We analysed Chronicle's decentralization in a [dedicated report](/protocols/chronicle).
+We found Chronicle to be a _Medium Centralization_ dependency in a [dedicated report](/protocols/chronicle).

 More information on the centralization and functioning of those dependencies can be found in [dependencies](#dependencies).